epfl-lara/cs320/labs/labs_06.md

 Your zip file should contain:

 -   Your implementation, which must, to be graded at all, compile and be able to run non-trivial examples.
 -   A subdirectory `extension-examples/` which includes some examples that demonstrate your compiler extension in action.
 -   A subdirectory `report/` which includes a PDF summarizing your extension.
+The report should also describe briefly how we should run and test your examples.
 -   A subdirectory `slides/` which includes the PDF of the project presentation.